chesterbr/2048-2600/README.md

 Based on the [original 2048 game][1] Copyright (c) 2014 Gabriele Cirulli

-## Pending Stuff
+## Bugs

-### Missing for a "1.0" release:

-### Feature Creep Corner

-- Review scanline counts
+- Very infrequently we have an extra scanline

-- Different colors for each tile value
+## Things that I (or anyone else) could do

 - Animation for new tiles
 - Animation for merged tiles
-- Title screen
 - Counting points
 - Time-based multiplayer like [Emil Stolarsky's][6]
 - Turn-based multiplayer (survival-style), one or two players
 - An easter egg (after all, Atari 2600 [pioneered][5] the genre)
+- Different colors for each tile value (this one is **hard**, I've almost managed to do it, but I'm missing two cycles)

 ## Bulding and other development info